Mathcounts: History

 Mathcounts was started in 1983 by the National Society of Professional Engineers, the National Council of Teachers of Mathematics, and CNA Insurance to increase middle school interest in mathematics.
 The first national-level competition was held in 1984.
-The competition spread quickly in middle schools, and today it is the best-known middle school mathematics competition.
-In 2007 Mathcounts launched the National Math Club Program and in 2011 Mathcounts launched the Math Video Challenge Program.
+The Mathcounts Competition Series spread quickly in middle schools, and today it is the best-known middle school mathematics competition.
+In 2007, Mathcounts launched the National Math Club as a noncompetitive alternative to the Competition Series.
+In 2011, Mathcounts launched the Math Video Challenge Program, which was discontinued in 2023.

-2020 was the first year since 1984 where a national competition was not held, due to the COVID-19 pandemic.
+2020 was the only year since 1984 in which a national competition was not held, due to the COVID-19 pandemic.
 The "MATHCOUNTS Week" event featuring problems from the 2020 State Competition was held on the Art of Problem Solving website as a replacement.
+The 2021 National Competition was held online.

+Current sponsors include RTX Corporation, U.S. Department of Defense STEM, BAE Systems, Northrop Grumman, National Society of Professional Engineers, 3M, Texas Instruments, Art of Problem Solving, Bentley Systems, Carina Initiatives, National Council of Examiners for Engineering and Surveying, CNA Financial, Google, Brilliant, and Mouser Electronics.

-Competition levels
+Competition Series

-The competition is divided into four levels: school, chapter, state, and national.
+The Competition Series is divided into four levels: school, chapter, state, and national.
 Students progress to each level in the competition based on performance at the previous level.
-As the levels progress, the problems get harder.
+As the levels progress, the problems become more challenging.
+Each level has many rounds, always including a Sprint Round (30 questions, 40 minutes) and a Target Round (4 pairs of harder problems with calculator use, 6 minutes each pair).

-All students are either school-based competitors ("SBC's") or non-school competitors ("NSC's").
-All students whose school is participating in the competition series are SBC's and start at the school level.
-Students whose school is not participating in the competition series are NSC's and start at the chapter level, competing individually.
+All students are either school-based competitors or non-school competitors ("NSCs").
+Most students participate through their schools, starting with a school-level competition.
+A student whose school is not participating in the Competition Series starts at the chapter level as an NSC, competing individually.